Main Risks

 Development and production plans are updated according to the demand evolution and the order trend.

-The Group operates in civil sectors that are highly exposed to growing levels of competition
+The Group operates in civil sectors that are highly exposed to growing levels of competition.

 In the civil sectors, customers’ spending remodulation not only gives rise to delays in obtaining new orders or falls in the numbers of orders themselves, but also affect their economic and financial conditions.
 These sectors are also characterised by the entry and success of competitors even from other fields of activity, mostly with the help of anti-cyclical M&A transactions carried out by international investment funds.
+The market positioning of these players could have an impact on the Group's volumes, results and debt, thus prospectively enabling a growing competitive challenge on government customers.
+The time-to-market of products and their development and upgrade is a critical success factor for market positioning, given the strong competitive drive and speed of innovation.

 In addition to balancing its customer portfolio suitably between government and non-government entities, the Group systematically pursues its objectives in order to increase industrial efficiency, diversify its customer base and improve its ability to perform contracts, while reducing overhead costs with a view to enhance its competitive capacity.